-Before we get going, remember that it’s important to look after your discs.
-While not as sensitive as vinyl to surface scratches, the silver disc will give you a better sound if it’s in good condition.
+Before we kick off, remember it’s important to look after your discs.
+While not as sensitive to surface scratches as vinyl, a compact disc will of course give you better sound if it’s in good condition.
 If your disc is a little marked, at best you’ll experience a slightly worse sound, at worst it’ll cause your player to skip or refuse to play the music at all.
-So, handle with care and always put the discs back in their casing rather than leaving it loose to act as a coaster at your next party.
+So handle with care, and always put the disc back in its case rather than leaving it loose to act as a coaster at your next party.

-If you’re upgrading or changing your player it pays to buy the best one you can afford.
-After all, if maximum information isn't being retrieved from the disc, it's impossible to replace the lost data further down the replay chain.
-Extra money will tend to buy you better build and improved sound quality.
+If you’re upgrading or changing your player, it pays to buy the best you can realistically afford.
+After all, if the maximum information isn't being retrieved from the disc, it's impossible to replace the lost data further down the playback chain.
+Spending extra money will usually buy you a better build and improved sound quality.

 If you’re buying a new player, consider going for one with digital inputs.
-These will open up use with other digital sources – computers, set-top boxes, DAB radio – and will give you improved performance across all feeds thanks to the (hopefully) higher quality digital-to-analogue (DAC) circuitry.
+These will open up use with other digital sources – a computer, set-top box or DAB radio, for example – and will give you improved performance across all feeds thanks to the (hopefully) higher quality digital-to-analogue (DAC) circuitry.
 Because let’s face it – a dedicated audio source is likely to have lavished more care on its DAC circuitry than any of the product types mentioned above.

 Give your CD player some solid support

-The first thing is to make sure you install it on a proper support to minimise the amount of vibration it has to cope with.
-Most obviously, that would be in the form of an equipment rack.
-Ideal platforms will be rigid, level and low resonance.
+First things first: make sure you install your player on a proper support to minimise the amount of vibration it has to cope with.
+Ideally, this would be in the form of an equipment rack.
+The perfect platform will be rigid, level and low-resonance.

-While CD players don't show up vibration effects as obviously as, say, turntables, footfalls and even the sound from your speakers - especially at loud volumes - make the player's data reading mechanism work harder, which can affect the sound.
+While CD players don't show up the effects of vibrations as obviously as, say, turntables, simple things like footfall or even the sound from your speakers, especially at loud volumes, can make the player's data-reading mechanisms work harder, which can affect the sound.

 Not convinced?
-A cheap experiment is to try a partially-inflated bicycle inner tube under the player and listen for any difference.
+A cheap experiment is to put a partially inflated bicycle inner tube under the player and listen for any difference.
 Don’t inflate the tube until it’s hard.
 The trick here is to keep it as soft as possible while still lifting the player’s feet off the support surface.

 It may be a bit awkward to get the player level, but if you hear improvements then you know this is a course worth taking.
-If you don’t, hopefully you had a bit of fun in the process.
+If you don’t, then hopefully you at least had a bit of fun in the process.
 As long as no one was watching.

-Just about every CD player will come with a pair of analogue connection cables in the box.
-It's worth considering these hook-ups as no more than a 'get started' measure: even a budget player will sound better with some good interconnects, so arrange a demo and budget from around £30 ($50, AU$60) for a better pair.
+Just about every CD player will come with a pair of analogue cables in the box.
+It's best to consider these hook-ups as no more than a 'get started' measure.
+Even a budget player will sound better with some good interconnects, so arrange a demo and budget from around £30 ($50, AU$60) for a better pair.
 Or more, naturally, if your system is of the high-end variety.

 Most machines have standard phono sockets for their analogue output, but some also have the option of balanced XLRs.
 These can give better sound quality, but not always.
 It all depends on how well the balanced circuitry has been designed in both the source and amplifier.

 Unfortunately, the only way to tell is to try it.
-In most cases – outside of higher-end products – we’ve found the single-ended approach to perform better, with the balanced option only sounding louder at best.
+In most cases – outside of higher-end products – we’ve found the single-ended approach to perform better, with the balanced option generally just sounding louder.

-The other, very handy, facility you should consider using is an optical or coaxial digital output: this allows the player to be connected to an outboard digital-to-analogue converter.
-It’s something to consider if you have a player that’s working well but you still want to improve the sound.
+The other very handy facility you should consider using is an optical or coaxial digital output.
+This allows the player to be connected to an outboard digital-to-analogue converter (DAC).
+It’s something to consider if you have a player that’s working well but you want to improve the sound.
 There are plenty of good DACs around, with the Cambridge Audio DacMagic 200M and Chord Mojo 2 as two excellent options at a modest price that could give a sonic uplift.

 How easy is it to operate?

-At its simplest, a CD player needs just one button to open and close the drawer, a couple to start and stop playback, and track skip up/down controls.
-A headphone socket with its own volume control may be handy for late-night listening.
+At its simplest, a CD player needs just one button to open and close the drawer, a couple to start and stop playback, and track-skip up/down controls.
+A headphone socket with its own volume control might come in handy for late-night listening.

 CD players will come with a remote control as standard.
-The handset will let you access a range of functions – often including some which aren't available via the front-panel buttons – and allow you to pause the music, skip tracks, programme a selection of tracks and so on.
+The handset will let you access a range of functions – often including many that aren't available via the fascia buttons – and allow you to pause the music, skip tracks, programme a selection of tracks and so on.
 If you use an amplifier from the same brand, chances are the remote will 'drive' both amp and player.

 Switch off the display

 As well as letting you see which track's playing, some players show artist and title info when playing CDs with CD-Text.
-Strange as it may seem, it's not unusual for a player to sound better with their displays turned off, as the display itself can create some electrical noise.
+Strange as it may seem, it's not unusual for a player to sound better with its display turned off, as the display can create some electrical noise.

-Perhaps even stranger is the effect of switching off the digital outputs.
-This isn’t a particularly common feature – Marantz’s award-winning CD6005 has it – however there is a small but notable improvement in clarity and dynamics.
+Perhaps even less obvious is the effect of switching off the digital outputs.
+This isn’t a particularly common feature – the Marantz CD6007 has it – but it can give a small but notable improvement in clarity and dynamics.
 You’ll only notice this if the rest of your system is transparent enough, though.

 Filters and upsampling

 We’re seeing far more machines that give the option of changing digital filter parameters.
-Audiolab is a big fan of this approach with both its CD players and DACs (such as the M-DAC+ and 8300CD), and the new Arcam CD5 also includes a choice of filters to choose from.
+Audiolab is a big fan of this approach on both its CD players and DACs (such as the M-DAC+ and 8300CD), and the new Arcam CD5 also includes a choice of filters to choose from.
 It’s well worth playing around with these.

-The default setting will usually be the best measuring filter, but you may well find that one of the other options sounds better with your system at home.
+The default setting will usually be the best measuring filter, but you may well find one of the other options sounds better with your system at home.
 It’s well worth taking the time to experiment and find which flavour you prefer.

 We’re less positive about the upsampling option on some players.
-If the implementation isn’t spot-on you end up with a smoother, more refined sonic presentation, but one where the attack and sparkle in the music has been diluted.
+If the implementation isn’t spot-on, you end up with a smoother, more refined sonic presentation, but one where the attack and sparkle in the music have been diluted.

 Building the rest of your system

 Just about any CD player will work with almost any amplifier – at least in electrical terms.
-Most players’ analogue outputs deliver around 2V, give or take a few microvolts, and that's just what the amp's line inputs expect to see.
-If you're using vintage amps built before the CD age, you may have some issues, but a simple modification can sort them out.
+Most players’ analogue outputs deliver around 2V, give or take a few microvolts, and that's just what the amp's line inputs expect to receive.
+If you're using a vintage amp built before the CD age you may have some issues, but a simple modification will sort them out.